 Information About the ABAM Examination for Board Certification in Administrative Medicine

 To become board certified in administrative medicine by the American Board of Administrative Medicine℠ (ABAM), candidates must successfully complete a computer-based written examination.
-This standardized exam for certification, which consists of 200 multiple choice questions, is intended to thoroughly test each candidate’s understanding and knowledge of the core concepts of the specialty, as defined by practitioners, instructors, and administrative medicine leaders.
+This exam, which consists of 150 multiple-choice items and is administered over a three-hour session, is intended to thoroughly test each candidate’s understanding and knowledge of the core concepts of the specialty, as defined by practitioners, instructors, and administrative medicine leaders.
+ABAM exams are offered at a network of testing centers throughout the U.S. and Canada during a three-week-long testing window each year in October.
 As the exam is rigorous, candidates should review study materials prior to the date of the test to ensure they are sufficiently prepared.

 Here is a list of the subjects that candidates can expect to see on the ABAM examination, as well as an approximate percentage of how many of the exam’s questions will be dedicated to the corresponding subject:

-- Data Analytics and Information Integration – 10 percent
+- Data Analytics and Information Integration – 10%

-- Marketing, Strategy, and Business Development – 10 percent
+- Marketing, Strategy, and Business Development – 10%

-Each examination is scored against predetermined standards of acceptable performance utilizing modified Angoff procedures to establish the minimum passing score.
-Successful completion of the written examination earns the candidate board certification through the ABAM and Diplomate status with the American Board of Physician Specialties® and the American Association of Physician Specialists®.
+Each ABAM exam question has four potential responses but only one correct answer, and each exam is scored against predetermined standards of acceptable performance utilizing modified Angoff procedures to establish the minimum passing score.
+Candidates will receive score reports indicating their pass/fail status on the written exam.
+Candidates who fail are provided a breakdown of their performance by subject content domains.
+A candidate who is successful in passing the exam earns board certification through the ABAM and Diplomate status with the American Board of Physician Specialties® (ABPS.

-To learn more about the written examination for board certification that is offered by the ABAM, contact us today.
+To learn more about the written examination for board certification offered by the ABAM, contact the ABPS today.